mph-/lcapy/doc/overview.rst

 Expressions
 ===========

-Lcapy defines a number of symbols corresponding to different domains (see :ref:`domainvariables`):
+Lcapy defines a number of domain variables corresponding to different domains (see :ref:`domainvariables`):

 - `t` -- time domain